2.1. Build a Demo ParallelCluster#

 chmod 400 your-key.pem

-Example: pcluster ssh -v -Y -i ~/your-key.pem –cluster-name hello-pcluster
+Example: pcluster ssh -v -Y -i ~/your-key.pem –cluster-name test-pcluster

-pcluster ssh -v -Y -i ~/[your-key-pair] --cluster-name hello-pcluster
+pcluster ssh -v -Y -i ~/[your-key-pair] --cluster-name test-pcluster

 login prompt should look something like (this will depend on what OS was chosen in the yaml file).